Self-determination theory: Causality orientations

 Causality orientations are motivational orientations that refer to the way people interact and adapt to an environment and regulate their behavior in response to these adaptations; in other words, this is the extent to which people experience feelings related to self-determination across many settings.
 SDT created three orientations: autonomous, controlled and impersonal.
 This orientation helps to explain the consequences of these interactions with the environment.
 The orientation an individual holds dictates how that person will adapt.

 Autonomous orientations refer to the results from satisfaction of the basic needs.
 An individual's interactions with the environment will be oriented towards trying to satisfy those needs.
 They will adapt their behaviors in response to the environment that they find themselves in.
 Certain environments may require more heightened and more conscious effort in order to achieve their needs while others may not.
 Either way, the individual has oriented themselves and their behaviors, whether consciously or subconsciously, towards achieving their basic needs.

 Strong controlled orientations come as a result of competence and relatedness needs but excludes autonomy; there is a link to regulation through both internal and external contingencies.
 This causes rigid functioning and diminished well-being, which are more negative outcomes rather than positive.

 Impersonal orientations come from failure to fulfill all three needs, which leads to poor functioning and ill-being.
 According to the self-determination theory, each individual has each of these orientations to some extent.
 This makes it possible to predict their psychological and behavioral outcomes.
 When needs are satisfied, it has been shown to improve vitality, life satisfaction, and positive affect.
 On the other hand, need frustration can lead to more negative outcomes, such as emotional exhaustion.

 The causality orientations may have various and unique impacts on an individual's motivation.
 In one particular study, participants were presented a puzzle and asked to put it together.
 And, what researchers found was that those who were more oriented towards autonomy would put in more time into solving the puzzle as composed to their counterparts.
 Feedback was also an important contributing factor to the success and motivation of the participants.

 Life goals

 Life goals are long-term goals people use to guide an individual's activities.
 They may fit into a variety of different categories and vary from person to person.
 The period of time that the particular goal will also be different depending on the nature of the goal.
 Some goals may take decades while other may take a couple years.
-There have even been instances where a goal can last a lifetime and won't be fully achieved until the individual passes.
+There have even been instances where a goal can last a lifetime and will not be fully achieved until the individual passes.
 These goals can be divided into two separate categories: